-Cost may be divided into two broad categories – historical cost and predetermined cost.
-Historical costs are computed after the completion of production of goods, thus the cost figures have value only from a historical point of view.
-Though the figures obtained at the end of the production process may have a definite value in correcting past practices if they are carefully analyzed, the inefficiencies and errors in production are not brought out until after the damage has been done.
+Although the figures obtained at the end of the production process may have a definite value in correcting past practices if they are carefully analyzed, a key limitation is that inefficiencies and errors in production are not identified until after the damage is done.

-The following differences may be pointed out between historical costing and standard costing as:
+The following differences exist between historical costing and standard costing:

-1. Cost used.
-Standard costing includes those figures of costs which are predetermined based on the past experience and experts advise.
-In historical costing data are included of the cost which is actually being incurred.
+1. Costs used: Standard costing includes cost figures that are predetermined based on past experience and expert advice.
+In historical costing, data are included from costs that have actually been incurred.

-2. Cost calculation.
-Standard costs are determined and known before start and completion of production but historical cost is known only after completion of productiom
+2. Cost calculation: Standard costs are determined and known before the start and completion of production, but historical costs are known only after production is finished.

-3. Cost control.
-Standard costs are helpful for control of costs, judging efficiency and improving working of the organisation, while historical costing not provide these advantages to the management.
+3. Cost control: Standard costs are helpful to control costs, judge efficiency, and improve the operations of the organization.
+By contrast, historical costing does not provide these advantages to the management.